 Fully diluted means that the rights to purchase equity should be included in the valuation calculation.
-Dilution is important in two ways: up front, on the term sheet, and down the road, in the event of issuance of new stock (the latter is discussed as the anti-dilution provisions later in the term sheet).
+Dilution is important in two ways: up front, on the term sheet, and down the road, in the event of issuance of new stock.
 For now, we will explain what fully diluted means as it pertains to the offering terms of the term sheet.

 Both entrepreneurs and investors want to make sure the company has sufficient equity (or stock options) reserved to compensate and motivate its workforce.
 This is also known as the employee pool or option pool.
 So when the term sheet refers “10% ownership position on a full diluted basis,” this means that the 10% of ownership is accounting for the employee pool already.

 In other words, if an investor purchases 10% of a company and then a 20% employee pool is added afterwards, the investor’s 10% becomes diluted to effectually 8.3%.
 Where if the term sheet states that the valuation was fully diluted, the employee pool is a part of the 100% of which the investor now owns 10%, leaving 70% of equity remaining.

 Price Per Share